Knowledge graphSettings

 Frontier and storage must scale horizontally.

-Politeness: per-domain fairness
+Politeness: fairness across domains

 Reliability: resume after failures